LOADING ...

 officer's-name-and-any-other-kind-of-thing-you-gotta-say", and for

-minutes and nobody understood a word that he said, but we had
+forty-five minutes and nobody understood a word he said, but we had

-fun filling out the forms and playing with the on the bench there,
+fun out the forms and playing with the pencils on the bench there,

-and I filled out the with the four part harmony, and wrote it
+and I filled out the massacre with the part harmony, and wrote it

 down there, just like it was, and was fine and I put down the

-pencil, and I turned over the of paper, and there, there on the
+pencil, and I turned the piece of paper, and there, there on the

-side, in the middle of the other side, away from everything else on
+other side, in the middle of the other side, away from everything on

-the side, in parentheses, capital letters, quotated, read the
+the other side, in parentheses, letters, quotated, read the

 ("KID, HAVE YOU YOURSELF?")